Malta at the 1948 Summer Olympics: Athletics

+Empire Stadium, where the athletics events were held.

 Nestor Jacono competed in the men's 100 metres sprint on 30 July 1948 at Empire Stadium.
 Jacono was 23 years old at the time of London Games.
 63 athletes from 33 countries competed in the event.
 They were assigned into 12 heat groups.
 Top two in each heat advanced to the quarter-finals.
-Jacono was assigned in heat 1, finished fifth with a time of 11.3 seconds, failing to advance.
+Jacono was assigned in heat 1, finished fifth out of six in his heat with a time of 11.3 seconds, failing to advance.
 The gold medal was won by Harrison Dillard from the United States with a time of 10.3 seconds, equaling the Olympic record at the time, silver by Barney Ewell from the United States and bronze by Lloyd LaBeach from Panama.